Our Gynecologic Cancer Services

 The Gynecologic Oncology Program employs a number of medical and surgical services as a part of its approach to treating patients.

-Medical oncology is an essential component of our comprehensive approach to treating and managing women with gynecologic cancer at BIDMC.
-Our medical gynecologic oncologists are fellowship trained clinicians and accomplished clinical investigators.
-Members of the Dana-Farber/Harvard Cancer Center, they play a critical role in developing novel therapeutics involving chemotherapy and biologic agents for gynecologic malignancies.
+Medical oncology is an essential component of our multidisciplinary approach to treating patients with gynecologic cancer.
+Our medical oncologists play a critical role in developing novel therapeutics involving chemotherapy and offer state-of-the-art clinical trials

 - Fertility-sparing surgery for early-stage ovarian and cervical cancer

 - Minimally invasive ovarian removal for women at high risk for ovarian cancer and for pre-menopausal breast cancer survivors

 - Radical pelvic surgery (removal of pelvic organs)

 - Intraperitoneal chemotherapy (administered directly into the abdominal cavity through a catheter)